Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 = 1.23.3 =
+* Fix - WPML integration with lang.
-* Improved plugin activation code.
+* Tweak - Improved plugin activation code.
-* Search the entire meta field, not just from the start.
+* Tweak - Search the entire meta field, not just from the start.

 = 1.23.2 =
-* Send entire form data (listify workaround).
+* Fix - Send entire form data (listify workaround).
-* Set is_home false on ajax endpoint (listify workaround).
+* Fix - Set is_home false on ajax endpoint (listify workaround).

 = 1.23.1 =
-* Orderby featured should be "menu order, date", not "manu order, title".
+* Fix - Orderby featured should be "menu order, date", not "manu order, title".
-* Remove duplicate data from form_data in filters JS.
+* Tweak - Remove duplicate data from form_data in filters JS.
-* If index is -1 in filters JS, abort.
+* Tweak - If index is -1 in filters JS, abort.

 = 1.23.0 =
 * Feature - Custom AJAX endpoints to reduce overhead of loading admin.